openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Dumps of the translation/localization files from Transifex for the Open edX Release project already exist in a repository with the name of openedx/openedx-i18n.
-A new repository named openedx/openedx-translations, will be similarly structured, but contain the translation files for all repositories within openedx.
+A new repository named openedx/openedx-translations will be similarly structured, but it will contain the translation files for all repositories within openedx.
 The GitHub Transifex app will be installed in the openedx organization.
 Similar to how the Build-Test-Release Working Group creates a new branch for each new named release of edx-platform, translation